J-PAL North America Climate Action Learning Lab

 - Relevant insights from the existing climate evidence base and considerations on the generalizability of insights to local contexts

-- A set of prioritized research questions to guide the design and implementation of the jurisdiction’s climate mitigation program(s), accompanied by a shortlist of projects with high evaluation potential (if applicable)
+- A set of prioritized research questions to guide the design and implementation of the participant’s climate mitigation and adaptation program(s), accompanied by a shortlist of projects with high evaluation potential (if applicable)

-- A strategic evaluation plan for a priority research question, accompanied by a theory of change and measurement strategy
+- A strategic evaluation plan for a priority research question, articulated through a theory of change and measurement strategy

-- Deliver a presentation on their jurisdiction’s priority research questions and strategic evaluation plan at the Climate Action Learning Lab in-person summit in July
+- Deliver a presentation on their organization’s priority research questions and strategic evaluation plan at a final virtual summit in August

 Anticipated time commitment: ~1 hour per quarter